 Guillermo Castro, an officer at the Pascua Yaqui Police Department for 10 years before he resigned in October, is accused of using police computers and databases to get information about people he saw visiting a woman's home, according to board records.

-In a separate case, Darrell Ramon, a leiutenant at the Tohono O’Odham Police Department before he resigned in December, is accused of crashing an unmarked police truck into a guard rail in December and failing to report the crash, according to board records.
+In a separate case, Darrell Ramon, a lieutenant at the Tohono O'odham Police Department before he resigned in December, is accused of crashing an unmarked police truck into a guardrail in December and failing to report the crash, according to board records.

 A tow-truck driver said Ramon was extremely intoxicated, but Ramon denied he was drunk, according to board records.